 5. Use a white noise machine

 White noise is comforting to the baby and it signals sleep.
-This is a useful and effective method of getting baby to sleep.
+This is a useful and effective method of getting your baby to sleep.

 6. Routines are important

 Establish a sleep routine.
 In fact, you can do this as soon as your baby is one or two months old.
 Start with a bath, lotion, jammies, some melodious music, bedtime stories or just about whatever works for your family.
-Babies will soon form the association with this routine and know that it’s time to sleep.
+Babies will soon form an association with this routine and know that it’s time to sleep.